devsdocs/growth_standards/README.md

 # Growth Standards implementation in Dart

-## WIP Project, see test for example
+## WIP Project, see test and example for usage

 ### WHO, CDC, INTERGROWTH-21, Fenton